Kincardine, Ontario (community): History

 On January 1, 1850, the Queen's Bush was divided into counties, and the counties were divided into townships.
 Penetangore now found itself located within the Township of Kincardine in the County of Bruce.
 Both the township and the county were named after James Bruce, 8th Earl of Elgin and 12th Earl of Kincardine.

 Francis 'Paddy' Walker arrived in Kincardine (then Penetangore) driving from Goderich on the ice along the Lake Shore, in a horse drawn cutter in the spring of 1850.
 He brought with him his wife, Jane, and their seven sons.
 The Walker House Hotel was built that same year, overlooking the Penetangore River.

-The sand flats later became the harbour and the center of intense commercial and industry activity.
+The sand flats later became the harbour and the centre of intense commercial and industry activity.

 An outstanding example of the pioneer entrepreneurs who helped create strong communities, Mr. Walker also operated a schooner, Mud Turtle, and was a contractor on the Durham Road as it was cut eastward through the bush from Kincardine.

 In the summer of 1851, the Durham Road finally reached its terminus at Penetangore, and allowed access to the settlement by land.
 The road would be considered nearly impassable by today's standards, but at the time represented a significant improvement in communication and trade.
 A post office was established at Penetangore in the same year.

 The Walker House and lighthouse as seen from the harbour, in the 1880s.

 In the early years of Bruce County, Kincardine was the only township with any appreciable settlement, and served as the seat of local government for the entire county.
 Tensions eventually rose to the point where this arrangement could no longer be maintained, and on January 1, 1854, several new municipalities were formed, leaving only Kinloss Township and Bruce Township in union with Kincardine.
 Kinloss subsequently separated in 1855, and Bruce in 1856.